Pokemon Sirius Minus (GBA) – A Balanced Classic of the Japanese ROM Hack Scene

 Frequently Asked Questions

-Q: Is this easier than Vega?
+Q: Is this easier than the original Altair & Sirius?